darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

 ### Loader routines

-Module we first try to locate file containing code for our module myModule.
+Module we first try to locate file containing code for our module 'dependency'.

 A load function is called with 3 parameters
-* request : here 'myModule'
+* request : here 'dependency'
 * parent: null if root module
 * isMain: main root file